anthonyfwill/dungeon_escape/README.md

 ## 5. Handle errors
 1. If any errors occur, comment out the files with those errors.

-## 6. Set the slider in Snorelax2 prefab
+## 6. Set the slider in the Snorlax2 prefab
 1. Locate the Snorelax2 prefab in **Prefabs -> Units -> Heroes**.
 2. Set the slider to **5**.